wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   solution to fetch an encrypted config file (ending in .enc)).
-It will then decrypt the config file, and install it.
+   modifies the solution to fetch an encrypted configuration file (ending in .enc)).
+It will then decrypt the configuration file, and install it.

 B.3.1.
-Step 3.1: Fetch encrypted config file from config server.
+Step 3.1: Fetch encrypted configuration file from configuration
+        server.

    $ tftp 2001:0db8::23 -c get SN19842256.enc